leibyj/leibyj.github.io/_pages/about.md

 * Multi-modal data integration

 My thesis work focuses on data-driven approaches for determining risk and occurrence of metabolic abnormality using genetics and computed tomography scans.
-Additionally, I am interested in histopathological analysis and survival prediction.
+Additionally, I am interested in histopathological analysis for precision medicine and survival prediction.

 Refer [here](https://scholar.google.com/citations?hl=en&user=3k9R9kUAAAAJ&view_op=list_works&sortby=pubdate) for a current list of publications, and please feel free to [connect](https://www.linkedin.com/in/jacobleiby/).